Uvacoder/astronomy-photo-app/README.md

 There is a useEffect on app load that calls the Airtable database and retrieves the album and likes data in string format and sets the data into the state `airtableData`.
 Conditional statements check which data is for albums and for likes.

 The functions `updateLikesFromAirtable` and `updateAlbumsFromAirtable` parse the data into JSON format and then update the states containing the likes, `likedItemData` and albums, `albumData`.
+This is only done once, on load with a useEffect using `airtableData` as the dependency array.

 #### Updating

 The functions `updateLikesToAirtable` and `updateAlbumsToAirtable` cannot be run on load as the likes and albums states are empty.
 Then the data on Airtable will be erased.

-Likes are updated whenever the app checks whether a post is liked.
+Likes are updated whenever whether a post is liked/unliked.
 Albums are updated when the user adds, renames, deletes an album or adds/removes a photo from album.

 ---